tentacleuno/tentacles.dev/content/posts/is-education-worth-it.md.md

 draft = "true"
 +++

 So, as you may know, I've been in College for a few months now.
 At this point, I'm not really sure *what* I think about it.

-In my time at College,
+To explain what that means, let's go back in time.

+The year is 2020.
+We're in July.
+Lockdown has crushed education in two.
+It's problematic, but nothing we can't overcome.
+Surely?

+School ended early, and, as a result, most people got their applications (for College) in early.
+We did the interview. *Yada yada yada.*

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgxODc2MjM4NV19
+eyJoaXN0b3J5IjpbMTI5MzQ5NDUxOF19
 -->